padrinobook/padrinobook/chapters/creating_models.md

 **Migrations after association**:

 Whenever you modify your models, remember that you need to run migrations too.
 Because we added the associations manually, we also need to write the migrations.
-Luckily, Padrino helps us with this task a bit.
+Luckily, Padrino helps us with this task.
 We know that the job offer is linked to a user via the user's id.
 This foreign key relationship results in adding an extra column `user_id` to the `job_offers table`.
 For this change, we can use the following command to create a migration:

 ```sh